 I had never really fit into the neat boxes of a comms IC role, and saw an opportunity to take advantage of this market shift.

-I founded Dimes Square Advisory, paying homage to a place that was more narrative than neighborhood while reappropriating the label of NYC’s ascendant political class for my own deeply capitalistic purposes.
+I founded Dimes Square Advisory, paying homage to a place that was more narrative than neighborhood while reappropriating the acronym of NYC's ascendant political class for my own deeply capitalistic purposes.

 My goal was to serve as an angel advisor to early-stage founders in fintech and crypto, accepting a small cash retainer and equity stake in return for being their ultimate generalist.

-I don't know yet what DSA will become.
-The reasoning behind the bets lives on the ideas page, and if you're reading this, I've let you see the process in real time, before it's ready for the world.
+I don't know yet what DSA will fully become.
+But the reasoning lives on the ideas page, in public, before it's ready for the world — and if you're one of the founders or investors it's written for, the door is open.